eisenzopf/redactomatic/README.md

 This section is optional and if it is omitted then the rule shown above is implemented by default.
 This is to provide backwards compatibility.
 It is recommended that this section is included for clarity.
 If this section is defined then it overrides the default.
 This means that you should explicitly include the *\_IGNORE\_* entity if you with to use this entity to protect and restore text.

 The always-anonymize section can be used to anonymize entities with any kind of anonymizer defined.
 This feature can be used for things other than restoring ignored text.
 You can also have multiple entities in this section if desired.

+The default `always-anonymize` rule is defined in the `rules/config.ym`l file.
+This rule can be overriden using a custom configuration file.

 ### anonymization-order (optional)